Carlos Santana Player Props: Pirates vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 14th in the league with a collective 8.8 strikeouts per nine innings.
+- The Rays pitching staff ranks 15th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Rays have the top team ERA across all MLB pitching staffs (3.10).
+- The Rays have the top team ERA among all MLB pitching staffs (3.03).

 © 2023 Data Skrive.
 All rights reserved.